 Denton County Resources for DWI Breath Tests

 Rodriguez v.
 State, 631 S.W.2d 515 ― This case was an appeal from a conviction for driving while intoxicated, where the court assessed punishment at thirty (30) days’ imprisonment and a $100.00 fine, probated.
 Rodriguez’s sole ground of error multifariously contended that the court erred in admitting into evidence testimony of the administration of a breathalyzer examination and the results because 1) he was not informed that the examination or its results could or would be used against him in court and 2) he did not consent to the examination voluntarily.
 The Court of Criminal Appeals of Texas, Panel No. 2 concluded that consent was presumed under Article 6701/-5, § 1, V.A.C.S.
-Article 6701/-5, § 1, supra, and provides that any person who operates a motor vehicle upon a public highway in Texas is deemed to have given his consent to a chemical test of his breath if he is arrested for an offense allegedly committed while he was driving a motor vehicle under the influence of intoxicating liquor.
+Article 6701/-5, § 1, supra, provides that any person who operates a motor vehicle upon a public highway in Texas is deemed to have given his consent to a chemical test of his breath if he is arrested for an offense allegedly committed while he was driving a motor vehicle under the influence of intoxicating liquor.
 Aside from the statutory presumption of consent, the evidence is uncontroverted that Rodriguez voluntarily consented to the breath test.
-The Court of Criminal Appeals held that the taking of the breathalyzer test is not a testimonial communication that Article I, § 10, Texas Constitution, or the Fifth Amendment, United States Constitution, seek to protect.
-Therefore, the failure to give appellant the Miranda warnings or the statutory warnings in Article 38.22, V.A.C.C.P., did not preclude evidence of the breath test and its results where there is no evidence that appellant refused to take the breath test.
+The Court of Criminal Appeals held that the taking of the breathalyzer test is not a testimonial communication that Article I, § 10, Texas Constitution, or the Fifth Amendment, United States Constitution, seeks to protect.
+Therefore, the failure to give the appellant the Miranda warnings or the statutory warnings in Article 38.22, V.A.C.C.P., did not preclude evidence of the breath test and its results where there is no evidence that the appellant refused to take the breath test.
 The judgment was affirmed.

 Growe v.
-State, 675 S.W.2d 564 ― Ivan Wayne Growe pled no contest to a charge of driving while intoxicated and was thereafter fined $300.00 and given a two year probated sentence.
-After appellant was transported to the police station, but before being charged, he was asked to submit to a chemical breath test.
+State, 675 S.W.2d 564 ― Ivan Wayne Growe pled no contest to a charge of driving while intoxicated and was thereafter fined $300.00 and given a two-year probated sentence.
+After the appellant was transported to the police station, but before being charged, he was asked to submit to a chemical breath test.
 Appellant responded that he would not do so until he was able to consult with his attorney.
 He was then charged with the instant offense.
 Five minutes later, he asked the jail officer to arrange for the test anyway, but the officer did not respond.
-In his sole ground of error, appellant now contends that the court should have dismissed the case because he was denied his right to counsel, and his opportunity via a chemical breath test to establish a defense to the charge.
+In his sole ground of error, the appellant now contends that the court should have dismissed the case because he was denied his right to counsel, and his opportunity via a chemical breath test to establish a defense to the charge.
 The Court of Appeals of Texas, Houston (14th District) held that under these circumstances, there is no limited right to counsel and accordingly affirm the judgment of the trial court.
 The court found that under the circumstances of this case no harm resulted to Growe as a result of his refusal, as no damaging evidence resulted therefrom.
 A limited right to counsel under these circumstances is not mandated either constitutionally or statutorily; and even if it were, there is no measurable harm resulting to the appellant therefrom.

 Find A Denton County Defense Attorney for DWI Breath Test Charges | Law Offices of Richard C. McConathy